Police Clamps Down War Veterans Protest

 Among those detained at the municipal command station of the National Police were the following war veterans: Adriano Pedro, Agostinho Pedro, Daniel Faria, Daniel Sabambi, Domingos Manuel, Domingos Vitorino, Inácio Caule, João António, João Figueiredo, José António Cuia, Lote Correia, Luís Guerra and Rafael Capingala.

-The threat of being shot reminded the detainees of the disappearance in Luanda, two months before, of Alves Kamulingue and Isaías Cassule, who had been involved in organising a demonstration of ex-presidential guards, to be held on May 27.
+The threat of being shot reminded the detainees of the disappearance in Luanda, two months before, of Alves Kamulingue and Isaías Cassule, who had been involved in organizing a demonstration of ex-presidential guards, to be held on May 27.
 There is increased speculation as to what happened to them after they were kidnapped.
 Besides, the Tundavala Gorge, in addition to being a local tourist attraction, has hidden in its bowels the skeletons of various political purges.